Neeraj-Pathak/Smart-Todo-AI/README.md

 ## 🎓 Author

-Made by \ Nerraj Pathak for Full Stack Developer Assignment 🚀
+Made by \ Neeraj Pathak for Full Stack Developer Assignment 🚀

 ---